 Deprecating existing functionality is a normal part of software development and is often required to make forward progress.
 When you deprecate part of your public API, you should do two things: (1) update your documentation to let users know about the change, (2) issue a new minor release with the deprecation in place.
 Before you completely remove the functionality in a new major release there should be at least one minor release that contains the deprecation so that users can smoothly transition to the new API.

 No, but use good judgment.
 A 255 character version string is probably overkill, for example.
 Also, specific systems may impose their own limits on the size of the string.

-The Semantic Versioning specification is authored by Tom Preston-Werner, inventor of Gravatars and cofounder of GitHub.
+The Semantic Versioning specification was originally authored by Tom Preston-Werner, inventor of Gravatar and cofounder of GitHub.

 If you’d like to leave feedback, please open an issue on GitHub.